Profile information

 Cultural exchange and learning opportunities

 Beyond the space itself, travellers can connect with the wider local culture.
-During the summer months, nearby villages celebrate traditional religious festivals, often with evening dances, live music, and communal meals.
+During the spring and summer months, nearby villages celebrate traditional religious festivals, often with evening dances, live music, and communal meals.
 These gatherings bring together people of all generations and are a vital expression of local identity and community life.

 Help